Quickly Calculate Your Home Equity Line of Credit Options

 A home equity loan is like a second mortgage.
 The borrower is given a lump sum and the amount is returned with interest over a mutually agreed upon time period.
 A home equity line of credit, on the other hand, works like a credit card.
 It allows the borrower to use from a credit line, up to the amount of the limit.
 If the loan is repaid, the credit becomes available again.
 The biggest advantage is that interest is paid only on the amount borrowed and not the whole credit line available.
 If it is repaid, then there are no payments to be made.
 The home equity line of credit can have a draw period of anywhere from five to thirty five years.
 The repayments can be as small as the interest only ending in a single balloon payment at the end of the draw period, or an extended repayment plan can be used.

-Trying to calculate how much loan one is eligible for and if that loan is affordable can involve some rather complex calculations.
-Fortunately, there are many equity calculators available free online that make the calculation simple.
+Trying to estimate how much one is eligible to borrow and if that payment is affordable can involve some rather complex calculations.
+Fortunately, there are many free online calculation tools that make the process simple.
 These calculators are user friendly and have clear instructions on how to go about using them.

 Using the calculator is a simple procedure.
 Just enter the loan amount that is to be borrowed in the designated space.
 Next enter the interest rate that one hopes to pay.
 Remember to be realistic here, as the rate one wishes to pay may not be the rate they qualify for.
 Then choose the time period in which the loan will be paid back.
 Just keep in mind that the longer the loan period is extended, the more one ends up paying in interest.
 Finally, just click the calculate button and results will provide an estimated principal and interest payments that will be needed to repay the loan.
 One can juggle the loan amount and time period to come up with the monthly repayment amount that is affordable to them.